ItzosNL/k8s-archiveonline-backup/README.md

 # k8s-archiveonline-backup
-ZPM package to enable any Iris instance to archive its backups to Archive Online
+ZPM package to enable any Iris instance to archive its backups to Archive On Demand